New Honda ZR-V: The Hero or Zero Family SUV?

 • Nine-inch touchscreen

 Initially, I wondered why Honda bothered making another car to fill a gap that nobody noticed.
 Sitting between the already compact HR-V and larger CR-V, it seems a bit pointless.
 However, its styling sets it apart.
-The sporty design with signature black grille and stylish alloys strikes a delicate balance between bold innovation and the subtle elegance Honda is known for.
+The sporty design with its signature black grille and two-tone alloys strikes a delicate balance between bold innovation and the subtle elegance Honda is known for.

 Quick Info